clevertech/findsecrets/README.md

 # findsecrets

 Looks for secrets in your code.
 Ignores `.env` files.
-The idea is preventing pushing secrets to a repository.
-So it is useful to invoke it in a `precommit` hook.
-You can it in combination with `lint-staged` and `husky` for example so all (and only) modified files in a commit get analyzed.
+The idea is preventing pushing secrets to a repository, so it is useful to invoke it in a `precommit` hook.
+You can use it in combination with `lint-staged` and `husky` for example so all (and only) modified files in a commit get analyzed.

 Example secret: